js-code-crafter/codeweaver/README.md

 ## Overview

-**Codeweaver** is a lightweight microframework built on top of `Express` and `TypeScript`, integrating `Swagger` for API documentation.
-The application utilizes `async handlers` for improved error management and follows a modular structure for routers, enabling easy expansion and organization of the application.
+**Codeweaver** is a lightweight microframework created with `Express`, `TypeScript`, and `Zod` (v4), seamlessly integrated with `Swagger` for comprehensive API documentation.
+Its modular architecture for routers promotes scalability and organized development, making it easy to expand and maintain.

-## Features

-- **Modular Router Structure**: Each router is automatically imported and mounted, providing clean separation of endpoints and logic.
-- **Express Framework**: A lightweight web application framework for building web applications in Node.js.
-- **TypeScript**: Provides strong typing for better development experience and less runtime errors.
-- **Swagger Integration**: Automatically generates interactive API documentation, making it easy for developers and consumers to understand the available endpoints.
-- **Async Handlers**: Supports async/await syntax for writing cleaner and more maintainable asynchronous code without deeply nested callbacks.

-## Technologies Used
+## Features and Technologies Used

 - **Node.js**
-- **Express**
-- **TypeScript**
+- **Express**: A lightweight web framework for building server-side applications in Node.js.
+- **TypeScript**: Adds strong typing for enhanced development experience and reduced runtime errors.
+- **Modular Router Structure**: Automates importing and mounting routers, ensuring a clean separation of endpoints and logic for easier scalability.
+- **Swagger Integration**: Automatically generates interactive API documentation, facilitating easier understanding of available endpoints for developers and consumers.
+- **Async Handlers**: Utilizes async/await syntax for cleaner, more maintainable asynchronous code without callback nesting.
-- **Zod** (for input validation)
+- **Zod**: Implements schema validation for input data.
-- **ts-zod-decorators** (for validation using Zod with decorators)
+- **ts-zod-decorators**: Enables validation using Zod schemas through decorators.
-- **utils-decorators** (for middleware utilities like throttling and error handling)
+- **utils-decorators**: Provides middleware utilities such as throttling and error handling for a more robust application.
-- **Swagger** (for API documentation)

 ## Installation